sadegh-dev/go/README.md

 - Go code is organized into packages to allow you to share.
 So, big point of Go is sharing with other people and you can trade your code with other people.

-- Go is essentially o[bject oriented] although, some might disagree, but it has this concept of objects, and these objects are generally, the object orientation is a little simplified as compared to other languages.
+- Go is essentially object oriented although, some might disagree, but it has this concept of objects, and these objects are generally, the object orientation is a little simplified as compared to other languages.

+- languages in general, differences between languages.So, I've got these three :
+1- machine language : that is the lowest level language and it's directly executed on the CPU, on the processor.
+2- Assembly language : assembly language is basically one-to-one mapping to machine language not completely, but very close.
+So, fundamentally they're the same complexity.
+3- high-level language : A high-level language is a language that essentially humans commonly use to program in.
+They are much easier to use than assembly language or machine language.
+They provide you with lots of abstractions that any program would be used to, for instance variables, Assembly language and machine language do not have variables .

+- Go is of course a high-level language in this set of three categories.

+...

 #### ------------------------------------------------------------------